 If you’re enrolled in Medicare, there’s a good chance that you’ll receive some sort of coverage for mental health treatment and therapy.

 The therapist must also accept Medicare assignment to receive coverage for their services.
 Not all medical professionals agree to accept payment from Medicare for their services for a variety of reasons.
 If your therapist is among them, you won’t receive any financial assistance from Medicare.
-If you have a Medicare Part C plan, you may also operate within a coverage network, which defines which services providers you can use.
+If you have a Medicare Part C plan, you may also operate within a coverage network, which defines the service providers you can use.
 If the therapist falls outside your plan’s network, you may need to cover more of the payments or even the full payment.

 Trustworthy and Comfortable